-The shocks are standardized to one percent, so that the vertical axis shows the approximate percentage change in a particular variable78 in response to a shock in each of the remaining variables.
-The results indicate that following a one per cent shock in money the price level increases and reaches a peak after 10 months and stabilizes at a long-run effect around 0.4 percent.
-Similarly, a one per cent shock to South African prices stabilizes at a long-run effect around 0.6 per cent but it takes approximately 15 to 20 months, suggesting more persistence.
-In response to a one percent shock in the exchange rate, domestic prices rise during approximately seven months before reaching a peak and fall thereafter and become negative.79 The general conclusion from these impulse response functions is that the adjustment process is fast and many of the responses display the same pattern as in Ubide (1997).
+A further approach of evaluating the dynamic relationship between the four variables, in particular the effect of money, the South African prices and the exchange rate on domestic prices is to analyze the orthogonal impulse response functions reported in Figure 2.
+The shocks are standardized to one percent shock so that the vertical axis shows the approximate percentage change in a particular variable16.
+The results indicate that following a one per cent shock in money the price level increases and reaches a peak after 10 months and stabilizes at a long-run effect of 0.4 percent.
+Similarly, one per cent shock to South African prices stabilizes at the same long-run effect but it takes approximately 15 months which suggests more persistence.
+In response to a one percent shock in the exchange rate, domestic prices rise during approximately seven months before reaching a peak and fall thereafter before becoming negative17.
+The general conclusion from these impulse response functions is that the adjustment process is faster and many of them display the same pattern as in Ubide (1997).